top of page

 Our Listening Ear Service

 We provide Listening Ear training to staff and students and Listening Ears are available to support any member of the Shimna community.
-Their service can be contacted through the postbox in the main entrance.
+Their service can be accessed through Danella Goodman or Karen Caulfield.

 Our Scripture Union